 - Flexibility.
 Cloud-based services can connect everyone in the supply chain, providing a more strategic approach for inventory deployment.
 With geoanalytics, cloud computing can enable you to monitor delivery networks and prioritize slow-moving shipments.
 You can also automate tasks and more easily combine moves.

 - Optimization.
 Cloud-based service providers tailor solutions to your industry, allowing you to accelerate the integration and adoption of their services across all parts of your organization.
-In fact, 46 percent of surveyed supply chain management professionals said greater collaboration led to problems being solved twice as quickly.
+In fact, 46% of surveyed supply chain management professionals said greater collaboration led to problems being solved twice as quickly.
 This can help optimize product development, market expansion and delivery times, while reducing overall costs by improving the agility of your operating model.

 The bottom line is that everyone within a trade network must be able to communicate and share data to meet the ever-increasing needs of customers.